 iUniverse and the publishing path of the novel A Perfect Blindness

-So, how did it get this far?
+Now back to the questions the end of the last post asked: How did it get this far?
 What made my change my mind about self-publishing?